 A note in the Dunalley Papers records the sale of the Kerry estate of this family to the Crosbies in 1742 for £1,500.

-Kilboy House, near Nenagh, County Tipperary, was a mid to late 18th century house built for Henry Prittie MP, afterwards 1st Lord Dunalley, to the design of William Leeson.
+KILBOY HOUSE, near Nenagh, County Tipperary, was a middle to late 18th century house built for Henry Prittie MP, afterwards 1st Lord Dunalley, to the design of William Leeson.

 The mansion was burnt in 1922 and afterwards rebuilt minus the top storey.

-About 1955 the house was demolished and a single-storey house in a Georgian style was built over the original basement.
+About 1955, the house was demolished and a single-storey house in the Georgian style was built over the original basement.